nuhs-projects/transcription-benchmarks/README.md

 ## FAQ

+### What is the difference between CUDA runtime API and the CUDA driver API?

+Refer to this [answer].

 ### Unable to load any of {libcudnn_ops.so.9.1.0, libcudnn_ops.so.9.1, libcudnn_ops.so.9, libcudnn_ops.so} Invalid handle.
 Cannot load symbol cudnnCreateTensorDescriptor

 This is caused by `ctranslate>=4.5.0` not being able to locate the CuDNN v9 libraries.
 There is a [known incompatibility](https://github.com/SYSTRAN/faster-whisper/issues/1086) between Pytorch and CTranslate2 versions currently.